 - Recognize Patterns to Influence Seller Behaviors

 The potential insights from your CRM are only valuable if sellers put accurate information into the system.
 Once you can trust your data, analyze it for patterns in how opportunities move along the customer’s path to reveal successful techniques or actions that result in desired outcomes.
-Analytics platforms, including CRMs, contain many types of data that enable opportunity scoring, which can drive coaching strategies to take specific actions in the sales process.
-The insights from this data can answer questions such as:
+Sales analytics software, including CRMs, contains many types of data that enable opportunity scoring, which can drive coaching strategies to take specific actions in the sales process.
+The insights from this sales data analysis can answer questions such as:

 - Which reps struggle at identifying all the buying influences?

 - What types of opportunities take the longest to move along the customer’s path?

 - Are there certain techniques that improve the likelihood of an opportunity resulting in the desired outcome?